-Partici pation 8%
+Participation 8%

 Write-ups (2 cases) 2%

 Quizzes and Exams

-• Quizzes (best 3 out of 4) 20%
+Quizzes (best 3 out of 4) 30%

-• Midterm 35%
+Midterm 30%

-• Final Exam 35%
+Final Exam 30%

 Final grades represent how you perform in the class relative to other students.
-The average grade for this class is expected to average about (3.30).

 Class Attendance & Participation

 Students are expected to attend the class sessions in their enrolled section.
 Your participation score is based on your contributions to the lectures including, but not limited to thoughtfully responding to the instructor's prompts; asking questions; answering other students' questions; and sharing personal or professional experiences related to course content.